What is Subsidence?

 Now that you’re aware of the signs and causes of subsidence, you can take the appropriate steps to try to reduce the risk of it occurring.
 To help prevent the risk of subsidence, you can:

 If you detect signs of subsidence, you should seek expert advice and contact your insurer immediately.
-Subsidence is a serious issue, but there’s no need to panic as it can still be fixed.
+Subsidence is a serious issue, but there’s no need to panic as it can often be fixed, especially if it's caught early enough.
 The first thing you should do if you notice these signs is to check if your insurance covers subsidence.
 Your insurer can then help you decide on the best course of action.